Table Of Contents

 Thanh Toan Village

-The bridge was devastated by storms, floods and wars.
-The villagers together contributed to repair and renovate it many times.
+The bridge was devastated by storms, floods, and wars.
+The villagers together contributed to repairing and renovating it many times.
 In 1991, it was recognized as one of the national vestiges.

 Nowadays, the bridge attracts lots of tourists because of its old architecture and historical and cultural values.
 This tile-roofed bridge has been an inspiration to many local people and travellers, with its poems still being handed down or engraved right on the bridge.